Table of Contents

 ABL can come in the form of a loan or a revolving credit facility, also known as a revolver.
 A loan allows the business to borrow only once.
 Meanwhile, amounts available under a revolver can be reused after they are paid down.
 Lenders, unlike factors, do not take ownership of the receivables.
 For other differences between factoring and lending, please refer to our ABL lending page.

-To qualify for a loan, businesses typically need at least $1 million of eligible assets and be in business for over 6 months.
+To qualify for a loan, companies typically need at least $1 million of eligible assets and be in business for over 6 months.
 It may be tricky to secure a smaller loan, because, from a lender’s perspective, the cost to monitor a loan is similar regardless of its size.

 |1||Eligible accounts receivable||$90,000||$120,000||$130,000|